Health Science

 Associate in Science

-The Associate in Science degree in Health Science, has been designed for students who have a desire to work in the healthcare industry.
 Students have options to follow a Pre-Nursing or Public Health Informatics Technology pathway as well as the general Health Science pathway.
-The Public Health Informatics Technology pathway is new and requires three specific courses in addition to the health science curriculum.
-These are: Introduction to Public Health, U.S. Healthcare and Public Health Informatics Technology.
 Contact the program coordinator for specific course sequencing information on the pathways.

 Upon the completion of the degree in Health Science, graduates will be able to: